imliubo/makingfunxyz-esp8266/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Problem request
-about: Suggest an idea for this project
+about: Some problem with this project

 ---

-**Is your feature request related to a problem?
-Please describe.**

-**Describe the solution you'd like**
+**Describe the problem you are experiencing**

 **Additional context**